brewchetta/touch-of-invisibility-extension/README.md

 ### Using the Extension

-When you click on the extension icon, you'll be able to adjust the time for student presentations.
-The first time is the number of minutes / seconds a student can present without a warning.
-The grace period is additional time with a more explicit time warning.
+When you click on the extension icon, you'll be able to toggle the touch of invisibility on and off.
+When toggled on, any element you right-click (or right-click adjacent functionality) will have its visibility set to "hidden".

-The timer is off by default so instructors can peruse blogging sites without the timer.
-Set the timer to on and determine how long a student has to present.

-Load up each page of student blogs and then switch the timer to 'on'.
-A student's timer begins once the student tabs back into their blog.
-There is an initial disappearing bar at the top followed by a more explicit warning once they're over time.
+You can press 'z' any number of times while the touch is active to undo the last touches.